How Do I Establish A Consistent Daily Routine For My Puppy?

 1.1.
 Why a Consistent Routine is Important for Puppies

 A consistent routine is particularly important for puppies because they are still in the process of developing good habits and learning about the world around them.
-By following a regular schedule, you can guide your puppy towards appropriate behavior, establish boundaries, and reinforce positive habits.
+By following a regular schedule, you can guide your puppy towards appropriate , establish boundaries, and reinforce positive habits.
 A consistent routine also helps with potty training, as it allows you to anticipate when your puppy will need to relieve themselves and ensure they have regular opportunities to do so outside.
 Additionally, a routine promotes better sleep patterns, encourages socialization, and supports your puppy's overall physical and mental growth.

 1.2.
 Benefits of Establishing a Consistent Daily Routine